-- Reviewing students' individual progress towards their goals each term - Reviewing the impact of interventions at least termly - Using student questionnaires - Monitoring by the SENCO - Using provision plans/maps to measure progress - Holding annual reviews for students with EHC plans - Holding at least annual Parental SEN Coffee mornings and enlisting the support of The Parent Forum between those times
+- Reviewing students' individual progress towards their goals each term during passport sessions - Reviewing the impact of interventions at least termly - Using student questionnaires - Monitoring by the SENCO - Using provision plans/maps to measure progress - Holding annual reviews for students with EHC plans - Holding at least annual Parental SEN Coffee mornings and enlisting the support of The Parent-Forum between those times - Utilising information from OFSTED questionnaires.

-5.12 Enabling students with SEND to engage in activities available to those in the provision who do not have SEND
+5.11 Enabling students with SEND to engage in activities available to those in the provision who do not have SEND

-All of our extra-curricular activities and visits are available to all our students, including our before-and after-provision clubs.
-(Although attendance is exceptionally limited owing to the transport arrangements for the students that have SEN)
+All of our extra-curricular activities and visits are available to all our students, including our before and afterprovision clubs.
+(Although attendance is exceptionally limited owing to the transport arrangements for the students that have SEN).
+Including termly rewards activities and trips, work experience on and off site, open days and community events.